So, this is awkward:

 A surprise late entry to this list, the integrated bidet is commonly found in Turkey.

 This clever system combines the familiarity of a western style, sit-down flush toilet, with the hygienic benefits of the bum gun.
-GoGo Guano have not been to Turkey yet, but we think their toilets sound fab.
+GoGo Guano have not found one of these in Turkey yet, but we think the idea sounds fab.
 We conducted an in-depth interview with a fellow bathroom backpacker as he passed through Turkey:

 GoGo Guano: [In response to being sent the above picture without any preamble or explanation] “How do you use it?”